How alcohol affects your sleep

 BINGE DRINKING AND SLEEP

 Binge drinking is particularly associated with sleep problems, with a study in young people in US showing that increased frequency of binge drinking has the largest impact.
-With 20% of Irish drinkers binge drinking at least once a week, this impact may be more prevalent in our society that we realise.
+With 20% of Irish drinkers binge drinking at least once a week, this impact may be more prevalent in our society than we realise.
 Binge drinking is when you consume six or more standard drinks at one time.
 This can lead you to feel tired the next day, no matter how much time you spend in bed.
 You can reduce the likelihood of alcohol causing sleep problems by avoiding binge drinking or by cutting out alcohol altogether.
 These other tips may help you get a good quality sleep.

 - Avoid alcohol and caffeine close to bedtime